Iconography

 Strokes

-All icons use a 1.5px stroke weight.
+Nearly all UI icons use a 1.5px stroke weight.
 Lines use rounded caps, unless doing so would misrepresent the metaphor, or if you are trying to infer depth or element clipping.
 Round line joins are optional and also depend on the metaphor.
 For example, a checkmark is one continuous object and the round line infers fluidity, whereas clock hands are two joined objects and a miter join defines a joint.

 A 1.5px stroke: